t-yng/vscode-settings/README.md

-## Setting file for Visual Studio Code
+## Setting files for Visual Studio Code
 This repository is my setting files for visual studio code

 |file|explanation|